cardano-scaling/hydra/security/RFP.md

 Hydra implementation specification is compliant with the Hydra original paper to the extent that the proofs in the Hydra original paper apply to the Hydra implementation specification.

-### Hydra on-chain and off-chain code base is compliant with Hydra implementation specification
+### Hydra head protocol implementation is sound with Hydra implementation specification

 TODO

-### Hydra layer 2 code base is compliant with Hydra implementation specification
+### Hydra head protocol implementation is immune to on-chain attacks

 TODO

-### Given the security hypotheses, Hydra layer 2 code base is immune to side channel attacks through the network or the API or impersonating a user or any other attack you can think of.
+An attacker posts transactions on chain which mess with our implementation.

+### Hydra head protocol implementation is immune to network attacks

 TODO

+Define some security hypotheses regarding network connections and check that, under these hypotheses, our code prevent an attacker to mess with the head

+### Hydra head protocol implementation is immune to API attacks

+TODO

+If we state that API is only accessible through local loopback then it's probably just an obvious demonstration here.
+But it might lead to interesting discoveries like what installation instructions we share with the users to optimize for their security.

 ## Out of Scope